Advanced Software (return to the homepage)

 And with this real-time reporting and data insight, you are in a better position to make more informed decisions for things like how to allocate your resources, where you could improve your staffing levels or who may be in need of some extra support.

 Managing rosters, absence and payroll may be complex, but it doesn’t have to be complicated.
-With our Time & Attendance software solution, you can efficiently configure your rotas, update shifts and track absences, all the while gaining real-time data and productivity insights.
+With our workforce management software, Time & Attendance, you can efficiently configure your rotas, update shifts and track absences, all the while gaining real-time data and productivity insights.

 Find out more in our Time & Attendance brochure, and see why around 100 other social care providers have chosen Advanced as their time and attendance ally.